KostromDan/Crash-Assistant/articles/asbestosstar.md

       After he fixed it (I don't even know why CF allowed them to be reapproved after this kind of shit), they reported me and I was asked to remove that warning.
     - DRM stopping mods from working together:
-      I added it after I seen crash-report where his mod caused crash while trying to do something with my mod.
+      I added it after I saw a crash report where his mod caused a crash while trying to do something with my mod.
-      Since there is too much drama involved, (i.e. they copied my mod, saying it's their own, harassing me, disinformation about me)
-      I decided to not investigate it as I don't want to even touch/test their mod, and just mark mods incompatible.
+      Since there is too much drama involved, (i.e. they copied my mod, saying it's their own, harassing me, disinformation about me, and all in all I'm generally annoyed by this situation) I decided to not investigate it as I don't want to even touch/test their mod, and just mark mods incompatible.
-      Since their mod is crashing main process while trying to do shit with mine, it's a valid reason for marking mods incompatible.
+      Since their mod is crashing main process while trying to do shit with mine mod, it's a valid reason for marking mods incompatible.